 Post Award Information

 When a proposal is approved, a University account will be established that identifies the faculty member as account manager.
 Disbursement of the grant money will be subject to the rules and regulations that apply to University accounts.
 Requesting transfers of committed cost share on REF awards is the responsibility of the Principle Investigator.

 Successful applicants must submit a final report summarizing their accomplishments within 60 days of the end of the project.
-Please submit your 1–3 page report to the VP for Research.
+Please submit your 1–3 page report to email@example.com.
 The report should explain the activities undertaken and identify publications, presentations, and other scholarly or creative products that have resulted from the award.
 For Seed Grants, reports should include a description of proposals submitted to external funding agencies based on the work supported by the Seed Grant.
 Recipients of awards should update their reports if publications appear at a later date.
 The final REF project reports are due following the project end date (projects with an August 31 end date will be due on November 1 of the same year).
 Faculty members who fail to do so will be ineligible for future awards.